carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 # Input repeaters

+We saw previously that by default the number of time a process run is defined by the queue channel with the fewest items.
-The `each` qualifier allows you to repeat the execution of a process for each item in a list or channel, every time new data is received.
-For example:
+The `each` qualifier allows you to repeat the execution of a process for each item in a list or a queue channel, every time new data is received.
+For example if we can the previous example by using the input qualifer `each` for the letters queue channel:

 ~~~
-transcriptome_ch = Channel.fromPath('data/yeast/transcriptome/*')
+ch_num = Channel.of(1,2)
-kmers = [12,31,45]
+ch_letters = Channel.of('a','b','c','d')

-process index {
+process combine_channels {
   echo true
   input:
-  path transcriptome from transcriptome_ch
+  val x from ch_num
-  each kmer from kmers
+  each y from ch_letters
   script:
    """
- echo salmon index -t $transcriptome -i index -k $kmer
+   echo $x and $y
    """
 }
 ~~~
 {: .language-groovy }

-In the above example every time a file of sequences is received as input by the process, it executes three tasks running an alignment with a different value for the `kmer` option.
-This is useful when you need to repeat the same task for a given set of parameters.
+The process will run eight times.

-> ## Exercise
+> ## Exercise: Input repeaters
-> Extend the previous example so a task is executed for each read file matching the pattern data/yeast/reads/*.fq.gz and repeat the same task both with salmon and kallisto.
+> Extend the previous combing example by adding more values in the `kmer` queue channel
+> `kmer_ch = channel.value(21,26,36)`
+> and changing the `kmer` input qualifer to `each`.
 >> ## Solution
 >> ~~~
->> sequences = Channel.fromPath('data/raw_reads/SRR4204500/*.fastq.gz')
->> kmers = [21, 19, 31]
+> > transcriptome_ch = channel.fromPath('data/yeast/transcriptome/Saccharomyces_cerevisiae.R64-1-1.cdna.all.fa.gz',checkIfExists: true)
+> > kmer_ch = channel.value(21)
+> > process combine {
+> >  input:
+> >  path transcriptome from transcriptome_ch
+> >  val kmer from kmer_ch
+> >  script:
+> >   """
+> >   echo salmon index -t $transcriptome -i index -k $kmer
+> >   """
+> > }
 >>
->> process alignSequences {
->>  input:
->>  path seq from sequences
->>  each kmer from kmers
->>
->>  """
->>  echo $kmer $seq
->>  """
->> }
->>
 > {: .solution}
 {: .challenge}

 ## Outputs

+We have seen how to input data into a process now we will see how to output results from a process.

 The `output` declaration block allows us to define the channels used by the process to send out the results produced.